 - adhesive failure

-Solutions often include installing damp proof membranes (DPM) or breathable flooring systems that regulate moisture.
+Solutions often include installing damp-proof membranes (DPM) or breathable flooring systems that regulate moisture.

 Uneven Stone or Concrete Bases